Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 You must have an established brand and an operating model that is both compelling and able to be duplicated at scale.

 The brand, products, and services must resonate with customers, be operationally-viable, scalable, and financially-compelling.
+Branded differentiation must create consumer demand on a return cadence that supports recurring purchase pattern frequency.

 Never franchise too early in your brand/business growth cycle.